Home | Research Team | Prospective Students | Mentoring Style | Miscellany

 Working hours and vacation

-I am quite flexible on working hours and vacation time, as long as the student is making good progress on their research.
+I am very flexible on working hours and vacation time, as long as the student is making good progress on their research.
 Typically PhD students will take some time off during winter break and summer semester, as well as public holidays.
-I would like to be informed of planned vacations at least 2-3 weeks in advance, so I can plan around them.
+For absences of less than 1 week, I would like to be informed at least a week in advance; for absences of more than 1 week, I would like to be informed at least a month in advance.